Why is fracture risk so important?

 This calculator uses several standard risk factors to calculate 10-year fracture risk.
 We start with your age and the fracture rate expected for women/men like you.
 We then examine whether you are at higher (or lower) risk based on comparing your risk factors.

-Doctors use risk-assessment for other diseases like breast cancer1 and heart disease.2 These are widely used to help decide whether treatment (usually drugs) is needed.
+Doctors use risk-assessment for other diseases like breast cancer1 and heart disease.2 These are widely used to help decide whether treatment (usually with medications) is needed.
 We are now able to use a similar method for osteoporosis and have treatment recommendations based on the results.3

 How do I use the graph?